 In FY 2024, this program was funded with Federal American Rescue Plan (ARP) Direct County Funding.
-In FY 2025, this program was funded with one-time-only General Fund.

-Multnomah County Program #25149 - YFS - SUN Youth Advocacy Program FY 2025 Adopted Department: County Human Services Program Contact: Rachel Pearl Program Offer Type: Operating Program Offer Stage: Adopted Related Programs: Program Characteristic s:
+Program #25149 - YFS - SUN Youth Advocacy Program

+Program Offer Type: Operating Program Offer Stage: Department Requested

 SUN Youth Advocacy (SYA) is a youth development program that provides social emotional and academic supports.
 When youth feel safe, have a sense of belonging, and their culture and choices are honored, they achieve better outcomes.
 As one Youth Advocate describes, "we are working to disrupt the 'falling behind' narrative and to ensure that student needs and relationship come first".
 The program prioritizes students who face the most barriers in education: those living in poverty, students of color, immigrants, and refugees.
 Last year the youth served in SYA spoke over 33 different languages at home, and 97% identified as Black, Indigenous, and Youth of Color.